Aggi Ásgerð Ásgeirsdóttir: Faroese Art on board Smyril - the Suðuroy Ferry

 In 2005 the old ferry Smyril, which sails daily between Tórshavn and Suðuroy, was replaced by a new ferry with the same name.
 It was decided, that the ship should also be kind of art museum showing some of young Faroese art.
 Aggi Ásgerð Ásgeirsdóttir was one of the younger Faroese artists who were chosen to decorate Smyril with their art.
 Aggi made a collection of eight art works which she gave the title "Carpe Diem".

 Faroese Art in The School Centre in Suðuroy

 In 2009 a new school building was built in Suðuroy, between the villages Hov and Porkeri.
 There are two schools in the building: The High School of Suðuroy and the Health School of the Faroe Islands.
 Three people were chosen to decorate the school building; and Aggi Ásgerð Ásgeirsdóttir was one of them.
-The school has decorated a large wall in the schools cafeteria with paintings.
+The school has decorated a large wall in the cafeteria with paintings.